Key terms of our securitisation

 In general, Mitchells & Butlers Retail Limited has the flexibility to make unlimited disposals subject to using the proceeds to repay the debt allocated to those pubs.
 It can also dispose of 25% of the EBITDA generating pubs over the lifetime of the securitisation, subject to a maximum of 10% in any one year, without the requirement to repay debt subject to certain constraints and has the ability to reset this level with agreement from the Ratings Agencies.

 Mitchells & Butlers Retail Limited is required to spend annual maintenance of not less than the higher of 5.7% of prior year turnover, or £35k per pub in order to ensure that the assets are well maintained and the consumer offers refreshed and therefore have a similar and continuing income generating ability.
 This is entirely compatible with Mitchells & Butlers' strategy to maintain the high relative amenity of the estate and is consistent with historical and future maintenance plans.

 Mitchells & Butlers Retail Limited must maintain a minimum free cashflow to debt service coverage ratio of no less than 1.1:1 as measured on any financial quarter date.
-As at 9 April 2016, the ratio was 1.5:1.
+For the year to 9 April 2022 the ratio was 1.4:1.